 Every day, ordinary people are fighting back.
 Workers organise, strike, occupy and revolt, standing up for human needs in an inhuman world.
 This site is for them.
 You.
 Us.
 Those of us with nothing to sell but our labour power and nothing to lose but our chains.
 Those of us whose lives this deadening world sucks dry like a vampire.
 When we stand up for our needs, we foreshadow a different world, a world based on the principle 'from each according to ability, to each according to needs.'
 A world of liberty and community - libertarian communism.

 The name libcom is an abbreviation of "libertarian communism", the political idea we identify with.
 Libertarian communism is the political expression of the ever-present strands of co-operation and solidarity in human societies.
 These currents of mutual aid can be found throughout society.
 In tiny everyday examples such as people collectively organising a meal, or helping a stranger carry a pram down a flight of stairs.
 They can also manifest themselves in more visible ways, such as one group of workers having a solidarity strike in support of other workers as the BA baggage handlers did for Gate Gourmet catering staff in 2005.
-They can also explode and become a predominant force in society such as in the events across Argentina in 2001, and in Greece today, in Kwanju, South Korea in 1980, Portugal 1974, France 1968, Hungary '56, Spain 1936, Russia 1917, Paris 1871…
+They can also explode and become a predominant force in society such as in the events across Argentina in 2001, in Portugal 1974, Italy in the 1960s-70s, France 1968, Hungary '56, Spain 1936, Russia 1917, Mexico 1910, Paris 1871…

 However, we recognise the limitations of applying these ideas and organisational forms to contemporary society.
 We emphasise understanding and transforming the social relationships we experience here and now in our everyday lives to better our circumstances and protect the planet, whilst still learning from the mistakes and successes of previous working class movements and ideas.